Slx-hub/tinfb4se/projectFiles/SoftwareRequirementsSpecification.md

 # <a name="2. ">2.
 Overall Description</a>

 Tower Attack will be a game in the Tower-Defense genre.
 In contrast to other games of the Tower-Defense genre you won’t place the turrets to hold your base against incoming enemy waves but try to carry your minions through the towers placed by the computer enemy.
 The goal is to traverse the enemy base by manipulating the preset path and upgrading the capabilities of your pawns.

-![alt text][logo]

-[logo]: https://github.com/SlaxXxX/tinfb4se/blob/master/projectFiles/UseCase.png "Use Case Diagram"
+Tower Attack will be developed in Java as an application that can run on both, Android and any desktop-based Java runtime environment.

 # <a name="3. ">3.
 Specific Requirements</a>

+The requirements are modeled in a use-case based system.
+The Overall Use Case Diagram as follows contains all requirements that are set between the user and the application.

+![alt text][UCD]

+[UCD]: https://github.com/SlaxXxX/tinfb4se/blob/master/projectFiles/UseCase.png "Use Case Diagram"

 ## <a name="3.1 ">3.1 Functionality</a>